Home | People |

 Research Focus

-My research and teaching interests revolve around the structure and impact of social networks in various online platforms.
+Dr Shen's research and teaching interests are broadly focused on two areas.
+The first is the structure and impact of social networks in various online platforms.
 These sites include social networking apps (such as Facebook and WeChat), Massively Multiplayer Online Games (such as EverQuest II, World of Tanks, Eve Online), and other online communities designed for collaborative peer production, social support and political discussion.
-More recently, I have also taken an interest in the reaction to and diffusion of online misinformation and how we could correct it, especially misinformation in multimedia format (see a recent paper here).
-My work on misinformation has been funded by the National Science Foundation (abstract) and Facebook
+A second and more recent line of research is the perception, diffusion and intervention of multimodal misinformation in AI-mediated information ecosystems (see a recent paper here).
+Her work on misinformation has been funded by the National Science Foundation and Facebook.

-My research frequently utilizes digital footprint data (so-called "big data").
-But I am also aware that they can be limited in various ways, so I try to match them with "smaller data" collected from surveys and experiments.
+Methodologically, Dr Shen's research frequently utilizes digital footprint data (so-called "big data"), and often in combination with "smaller data" collected from surveys and experiments.

 Awards